 Verdict: Despite a few niggles, HMA is a great choice for a newbie looking for a simple and effective VPN service with servers in almost every country in the world.
 It does not match the features of our top picks but it’s definitely a competitor in the list of best VPN services.

 These are the top 5 VPN services in the business.
-Take your time and do your research before signing up with any VPN provider.
+Take your time and do your research before signing up with any VPN provider after reading the Best 5 VPNs Review.
 I hope this helps you in your decision making process.

 Kindly Reminder: If you have any question regarding how to choose & use VPN, please live chat with YooCare online expert for help.

 Published by Andrew Gonzalez, last updated on February 23, 2017 4:59 pm | How to Guides